 About

 The Guilford County Partnership for Children is a local non-profit strategically directing over $17M annually for young children and families in Guilford County.
 The majority of our funding comes from state and federal funding through contracts with the NC Partnership for Children, and the NC Division of Child Development and Early Education.
 Additional funding comes from local foundations, corporate and individual giving.
 GCPC is part of North Carolina’s nationally recognized, statewide Smart Start network.
-Our mission is to ensure that all Guilford County children ages prenatal to five are emotionally, intellectually and physically ready for success in school.
+Our mission is to ensure that all Guilford County children prenatal to age five are emotionally, intellectually, and physically ready for success in school.

 School readiness investments include equitable access to:

-• High Quality Childcare
+High Quality Childcare

 For vulnerable 4-year-old children.
 The NC Pre-K program funds over 2,000 high-quality preschool slots in programs with a quality level of 4 or higher.

-• In quality improvement, family engagement, inclusion, classroom management, and childhood obesity prevention.
+In quality improvement, family engagement, inclusion, classroom management, and childhood obesity prevention.
 Training in trauma-informed teacher-child interactions is also offered to ensure emotionally responsive, age, and culturally appropriate learning environments.
 Childcare Health Consultants are also available to ensure adherence to health and safety standards.
 Peer coaching, community learning, and workforce retention support is also offered.

-• Including evidence-based home visiting programs such as Parents as Teachers, Healthy Start, and Guilford Family Connects.
+Including evidence-based home visiting programs such as Parents as Teachers, Healthy Start, and Guilford Family Connects.
 Some individualized mental health services are available for children participating in NC Pre-K. Pre-natal and neonatal intensive care support is also available.

-• Reading Connections and Dolly Parton Imagination Library.
+Reading Connections and Dolly Parton Imagination Library.